Social Perception Lab

 CURRENT GRAD STUDENTS

-SPL STILL ACTIVE IN THE LAB
+SPL ALUMNI STILL ACTIVE COLLABORATING

-SELECT SOCIAL PERCEPTION LAB ALUMNI
+OTHER SOCIAL PERCEPTION LAB ALUMNI

 Stephanie Anglin, currently a tenure track assistant professor at William Hobart & Smith College.
 Science Daily coverage of Stephanie’s work.